appsmithorg/appsmith-docs/website/docs/reference/widgets/video.md

 ```js
 Video1.setPlaying(true)
 ```

-For appsmith reactivity, await the setter method or use the `.then()` block.
+To perform additional actions based on the completed state setting, use the `.then()` block.

 ```js
 Video1.setPlaying(true).then(() => {